ataustin/secretsanta/README.md

 ### Step 2: Authenticate
 For convenience, the package wraps the Gmail API authentication steps.
-After following the `gmailr` setup, simply do the following:
+After following the `gmailr` setup, simply call:

 ```
 authenticate("path/to/config.json")
 ```

+and follow any on-screen prompts from Google.

 ### Step 3: Send e-mails